Council Hall

 “It is your right to judge those who killed your family!”

-B’tzelf refuses, and the trial begins.
+B’tzel refuses, and the trial begins.

-He is inconsolable, and can barely speak at the trial.
+He is inconsolable, and can barely speak.

-The once calm master becomes erratic and irrational.
+He grows even stranger, and the once calm master becomes erratic and irrational.

 In a few days, masters from both sides fill the skies, and turns all their skills toward war.

-But the war escalates, until every place is touched with blood, from the city of Kirol, to the capital city of Tshuan.
+Some masters, including the healers, refuse to take sides, and try to negotiate a way of peace, but the war escalates, until every place is touched with blood, from the city of Kirol, to Taluk, the capital city of Tshuan.

 The king locks himself in a private chamber for two days, away from his advisors, and his family.